 Oxford Mutual Aid has an Oversight Committee of seven, consisting of Carolyn Hicks, Marie Jones, Nabila Qureshi, Muireann Meehan Speed, Jess Knight, Luke Brewer, and Marianne Tambini.

-We are a voluntary organisation, funded entirely by donations.
+We are a voluntary organisation, funded by donations and grants.
 The Social Change Agency acts as our fiscal host, which allows us to accept donations and approve expenses on the Open Collective platform.

 We have a strict expenses policy, and all money donated to Oxford Mutual Aid will be spent on purchasing and distributing aid to those who need it.
 Unless otherwise specified, we solicit all donations for use as general funds, to be spent in accordance with our expenses policy.